ACEsuit/mace/docs/index.rst

 Overview
 --------

-`MACE` is a machine learning software for predicting many-body atomic interactions and generating force fields.
-It utilizes higher order equivariant message passing for fast and accurate predictions.
+`MACE` is a a machine learning software for predicting many-body atomic interactions and generating force fields.
+It utilizes high r order equivariant message passing for fast and accurate predictions.

 Features
 --------

 - Predicts many-body atomic interactions with high accuracy
-- Generates force fields for use in molecular dynamics simulations
+- Generates highly accurate force fields for use in molecular dynamics simulations
 - Utilizes higher order equivariant message passing
 - Fast and efficient predictions
+- Out of the box foundation models for various applications
+- Interface to LAMMPS and openMM for molecular dynamics simulations

 Getting Started
 ---------------

+To get quickly started with `MACE`, please go to the `Quick Start` section of the documentation.

 Documentation
 -------------